XiomaraIduque/XiomaraIduque/README.md

 <-- Hi there 👋
+I am a junior web developer, passionate about front end and ux ui design.
 - 🔭 I worked at the company Resolve
 - 🌱 I’m currently learning in Platzi
 - 💬 Ask me about design